bitcoin-sv/bsv-components-library/doc/README.md

 ## How to import *JCL-Base*

-> IMPORTANT: BEfore importing **JCL**into your project, check out the last version numbers in the Nexus Server, so you use the most recent one:
+> IMPORTANT: Before importing **JCL**into your project, check out the last version numbers in the Nexus Server, so you use the most recent one:
 >
 > http://161.35.175.46:8081/#browse/browse:maven-releases